 This option directly colors pixels on screen based on the data values.
 With no contrast adjustment, 8-bit values (0 to 255) are mapped directly into the RGB colorspace.
 16-bit values (0-65535) are divided by 256 to get a range from 0-255.

 Linear (Percentage Stretch)

 This contrast adjustment method applies a standard deviation contrast adjustment to each color channel in the image.
-The visible color range is therefore optimized to show contrast for the majority of the data.
+It optimizes the visible color range to show contrast for the majority of the data.
 Any outlying values beyond the specified standard deviation will be assigned the lowest or highest color value (0 or 255).
 The default of 2 standard deviations is generally recommended.

 This setting is particularly useful for improving the display of dark or satellite imagery.
 Dark water or highly reflective urban and bare earth surfaces that have outlying values are grouped into the lowest or highest values, therefore allowing more color contrast for pixels closer to the average reflectance such as fields, forest, etc.

 This method automatically finds the minimum and maximum values in each color channel and stretches that range to a range of 0 to 255.
 For most imagery with 8-bits or less per color channel this will have little effect, but can produce a good result for high-color imagery.

 This method allows you to set the specific stretch range for each band of an image.
 The set range of values will then be stretched to the range of 0 to 255.
 Click Setup... after selecting this method to view a histogram for each band, and set the custom stretch range.
 Select each band from the Band dropdown and enter the lower and upper limits for the stretch range.
 Any bands that you do not specify a custom range for will stretch to the full min/max range of values in that band, as if the the Linear (Minimum / Maximum) stretch option was used for that band.